 Print on-demand lets you deploy your business model quickly, with low risk and investment.
 On top of that, the deliveries are fulfilled by third parties, so all you really need is a computer to operate.
 The trade-off is that you get less control over what you sell and how you ship and gain lower margins than traditional shops.

-Can I start a print on demand for free?
+Can I start a print on demand business for free?

 In the print on demand process, you do not have to pay for the product until you make a sale.
-Hence, you can start with a nominal investment that often goes into setting up a shop online
+Hence, you can start with a nominal investment that often goes into setting up a shop online.
+There are many print on demand tips and tricks online that are helpful for beginners.

 Is print on demand profitable?

-Yes, with well-calculated retail prices and profit margins and an effective marketing strategy, print on demand can make you a decent side income.
+Yes, with well-calculated retail prices and profit margins and an effective marketing strategy, starting a print on demand business can make you a decent side income.

 What are the best print on demand products to sell?